 In Addington Street you will find the Aitch Gallery which sells Antiques and collectables and the excellent Retro/Vintage shop Paraphernalia which focuses on Antiques, Vintage and Retro from 1770 to 1970.
 The original Paraphernalia shop is located in Margate, but the Ramsgate one is larger with lots of room to show off the interesting furniture and other Vintage and Retro items.

-Addington Street also has some good options to eat and drink – the Eats ‘n’ Beats Cafe, the Queen Charlotte Pub, the Falstaff Hotel and Restaurant and just round the corner on Nelson Crescent you have the Empire Room at the Royal Harbour Hotel.
+Addington Street also has some good options to eat and drink – the Eats ‘n’ Beats Cafe, the Queen Charlotte Pub, the Falstaff Hotel Restaurant, the Addington Street Kitchen and nearby on Nelson Crescent you have the Empire Room at the Royal Harbour Hotel.